Resource planning made simple with MRP software manufacturers love

 Manufacturing software provides full visibility of your inventory

-Manufacturing software like MRP systems allow you to tap into your inventory’s health, including tracking material costs and making sure that you have enough materials for manufacturing at any given time.
+MRP software for manufacturing allows you to tap into your inventory’s health, including tracking material costs and ensuring that you have enough materials for manufacturing at any given time.

 Manufacturing ERP software like Katana allows you to: